computingfor/computingfor.github.io/src/content/project2.md

 ```
 Note: we'll see later that although adding style like this is fun, it isn't usually the _proper_ way of doing things.
 The problem is it is mixing up the _structure_ and _content_ of the document, with the style of how it should be displayed.
 If you're making a large website, you want to separate those decisions, and, for example, decide that all headings on the site should appear with a particular style and just need to change this in one place.

 For now, don't worry about that and add tags and attributes to make your website more stylish.
-To see the impact of a change, you'll need to "Commit Changes", and then reload `https://_username_.github.io` in your web browser (which may require a bit of a wait until the changes propagate).
+To see the impact of a change, you'll need to "Commit Changes", and then reload  <span class="code">https://</span><span class="code">_username_.github.io</span> in your web browser (which may require a bit of a wait until the changes propagate).

 There are lots of resources you can find on the web that describe HTML tags and attributes.
 Unfortunately, the search engine rankings are dominated by commercial sites (like [w3schools](https://www.w3schools.com/tags/ref_attributes.asp)) that are good at SEO ("search engine optimization", which is methods to get your content to rank highly in Google's index) but not as good at content.
 The documents from Mozilla at [https://developer.mozilla.org/](https://developer.mozilla.org/) are the best I know of.
 You'll also get very helpful answers, and code snippets, to most HTML questions from ChatGPT (e.g., [``html for purple text''](https://poe.com/s/nPVyy4WygFG5h47MWjWp)).

 6. **Understanding commitments.**

-Once you've made the edits you want to the web page, go back to the top-level page for your repository in github (`https://github.com/_username_/_username_.github.io`).
+Once you've made the edits you want to the web page, go back to the top-level page for your repository in github (<span class="code">https://</span><span class="code">github.com/_username_/_username_.github.io</span>).
 Near the top right (below the Green `Code` button), you should see a link that has the number of commits to the repository.
 The number will vary depending on how many times you did `Commit Changes`, but should be something like `5 Commits`.
 Click on this and you'll see a list of all the commits to the repository:

 For example, here's what I see for the example site: